Skip to content

 Default: false

-• Set to true to enable access to AMI via both IP address and domain URL.
+• Set to true to enable access to 3forge via both IP address and domain URL

 OAuth for Okta